Custom Knee Orthosis

 Custom KO's work best when applied directly against the skin.
 Our Certified Orthotist will ensure that the orthotic fit is correct at your dispensing appointment, explain the wearing protocol, and offer information on any additional modalities appropriate for treating your condition.

 While the correction provided may take some time to get used to, the KO should not be painful.
 We provide a follow-up appointment after two weeks to make sure the fit and function are working for you.
 We also recommend that you book a follow-up appointment if you experience any redness or bruising, if your leg changes in size or if you experience a re-occurrence of pain.
-Our Orthotist can reassess your situation and determine the best course of treatment, which could include modifying the KO we provided for you, or making new ones.
+Our Certified Orthotist can reassess your situation and determine the best course of treatment, which could include modifying the KO we provided for you, or making new ones.

 Velcro straps on your KO need to be kept clear of lint and generally need replacing every year or so.
 There is a fee for this service for which we are happy to provide you a quote.